The Roof of the Old Church: “The Garden Which is Nearest to God”

 “Sure,” I said, “At the bottom.”

-But I will mention this: compared to the mid-Seventies, this famous/infamous district currently looks and ‘feels’ more like Disneyland than like the ‘seedy’ area some travel writers like to describe.
+I will mention this, though: compared to the mid-Seventies, this famous/infamous district currently looks and ‘feels’ a lot more like Disneyland, rather than the ‘seedy’ area some travel writers tend to describe.

 How to get to Oude Kerk (Old Church)